Table of Contents

 psql -d postgres

-Since postgre Linux account has all the privileges it can create and delete additional roles.
+Since postgres Linux account has all the privileges it can create and delete additional roles.

 We can create and delete roles by these commands: